beve-org/beve/README.md

 The next three bits of the HEADER indicate the BYTE COUNT used for the integer type (integer keys) or the character type (string keys).

+> Object keys should not contain a HEADER as the type of the key has already been defined.

 Layout: `HEADER | SIZE | key[0] | value[0] | ... key[N] | value[N]`

 ## Typed Arrays